 The Vinyl Caped Jawa is a well known of the Holy Grail of Vintage Loose figures

 The total number of different vintage figures remains a debatable topic.
 If you just consider the different characters there are approximately 100 including Jabba the Hutt and his musicians.
 However, there are many variations to those figures with some of them looking quite different or historically significant.
 These are often referred to as major variants and include such figures as the Blue Snaggletooth, Vinyl caped Jawa and small/big head Han Solo.
 Then there are more minor variations that mostly concern differing paints.
 This could be a brown hair versus blond hair Luke or Lando with painted or non painted teeth.
 When you consider both major and minor variations there are approximately 120 figures in total.
-This group of 120 figures are considered by most collectors to be the standard or basic “Complete Collection”.
+This group of 120 figures are considered by most collectors to be the standard or basic “Complete set”.

 For the fanatical or real enthusiast there are many more minor variations that can be as subtle as differing manufacturers stamps, usually located on the rear of a figures leg (known as COO – Country Of Origin).
 Differences can also be found in figures released by foreign brands such as Lili Ledy, Glasslite and Meccano.
 These figures can have significant paint differences that make them particularly unique.
 When all of them are considered the total number of different figures can be in the hundreds, possibly up to a thousand.
-Collecting variations can be addictive and takes effort to navigate through all the misinformation and reproduction items.
+Collecting variations can be addictive and takes effort to navigate through all the misinformation, remakes and fakes.
 Owning one of everything is an eye watering, time, energy and money consuming exercise.
 I have no doubt that such collections exist and hats off to those collectors.